nigelhaim/3rdYr_2ndSem/Thesis/March 22 Meeting.md

 	- Can you make one approach that strikes them out in one?
 		- If you can package them in one and larger scope then pwede niyo siya isabay as a problem
 		- Can be hard in the experimentation
-		- Masters level and **might** need more time to finish
+			- Masters/PhD level and **might** need more time to finish
 			- Its an expectation to be delayed
 		- Undergraduate students focuses on one because of the time
-		- The more you try to think or adjust the methodology the more it could separate from other problems you want to attack
+		- The more you try to think or adjust the methodology the more it could strays away from other problems you want to attack
+		- Your problems should be quantifiable
+		- Strict on the problem but more strict in the solution
 		- What is the problem workable on your end?
 		- Have backup problems
 		- In terms of the content
-			- Each suproblems you can create a paper for that
+			- Each subproblems you can create a paper for that
+		- Thesis does not broadens but deepens on the topic
 - 1 Problem
-	-
+	- Because you need to think on how to solve
 - 2 Methodology
+	- Coming from the papers of how you read
 	- The answer can be found on other areas of medical imaging
 	- Apply your approaches
+- Can now cite results and use the train and test split

-Theres always a flaw in the paper.
-Theres always needed to be solved.
+There's always a flaw in the paper.
+There's always needed to be solved.
 Kahit solved na what else needs to be solved?
 Deep Learning approach is data intensive.
 Provide a good segmentation on a fewer data.
 Cite on the results on non-published.

+**Can now start the paper (background)**